-Figuring out the right car insurance can be an frustrating endeavor, especially when you are constantly inundated with television and print advertising for insurance providers claiming lower rates.
-But if you know your state’s requirements and you know your own financial needs, figuring out the right kind of car insurance can be as easy as checking your bank balance.
+Figuring out the right auto insurance can be a frustrating endeavor, especially when you are constantly inundated with television and print advertising for insurance providers claiming lower rates.
+But if you know your state’s requirements and you know your own financial needs, figuring out the right kind of auto insurance can be as easy as checking your bank balance.

 In the state of Virginia, the required minimum liability coverage for your car is: